pbosetti/mightex/README.md

 # Mightex1304

-This is a userland driver for the Mightex TCE-1304-u CCD line cameras.
+This is a userland driver for the [Mightex TCE-1304-u CCD line cameras](https://www.mightexsystems.com/product/usb2-0-3648-pixel-16-bit-ccd-line-camera-with-external-trigger/).
 It is based on [libusb](https://libusb.info).

 **Note:** at the moment it is all very preliminary.
-Do not expect a finished product, although it can prove helpful in understanding how to communicate with the camera using the public protocol provided by Mightex
+Do not expect a finished product, although it can prove helpful in understanding how to communicate with the camera using the public protocol provided by Mightex.
+The libraries (shared and static) produced by this project, though, are now functional enough to be used directly in your projects.

 ## What it provides